aniabrown/hpc-carpentry-WHPC/_episodes/161-job-arrays.md

 job_array_example.e1266784.1  job_array_example.e1266784.4  job_array_example.o1266784.3
 job_array_example.e1266784.2  job_array_example.o1266784.1  job_array_example.o1266784.4
 ```

-This submission script will currently launch exactly the same job 5 times -- this is not very useful!
+Currently these jobs only print out their unique id, which is not very useful.
+Additionally, the output of these jobs is scattered among all the different output files, which we will need to process somehow.

 > ## Responsible use
->Warning: Job arrays give you a lot of power -- use it wisely!
-All the jobs in a job array will go through the queuing system >so if you submit a job array that is too large eventually your jobs will get held to allow other users through.
-However, >it's best not to submit thousands of jobs at once, and always remember to test on small numbers of jobs first!
+> Warning: Job arrays give you a lot of power -- use it wisely!
+All the jobs in a job array will go
+> through the queuing system so if you submit a job array that is too large eventually your jobs will
+> get held to allow other users through.
+However, it's best not to submit thousands of jobs at once,
+> and always remember to test on small numbers of jobs first!
 {: .callout}

 {% include links.md %}